rhaleblian/dslibris/README.md

 `dslibris.nds` should show up in the top directory.

+## DLDI

-See the Makefile for rules that apply DLDI for a few specific cases (R4, CycloDS Evolution, MPCF).
+If your media does not auto-patch DLDI, .dldi for a few specific cases (R4, CycloDS Evolution, MPCF) are here:

+    etc/dldi

+used like e.g.

+    dlditool etc/dldi/r4_v2.dldi dslibris.nds

 ## Debugging

-`$DEVKITARM/bin/arm-none-eabi-gdb` and `DeSMuME`,
-using the latter's cflash image and ARM9 stub features.

-See the `gdb` Make rule for a debugging process.
+Copy your build to a DS and maybe `Log()` messages.
+Good luck.

 # See Also